ivogeorg/cpe-microbit-project/README.md

 Design and implement some application of the [micro:bit](https://microbit.org/) educational computer.
 It can be a new design of your own or an already existing design from the Web.

+### Language requirement

+The implementation has to be in [MicroPython](https://microbit-micropython.readthedocs.io/en/latest/) (the version of Python that works on the micro:bit).

+**Note:** It is perfectly acceptable to take a project implemented in JavaScript/Blocks and rewrite it in MicroPython.

 ## Submission

 ### 1. Github